benashford/benashford.github.com/_posts/2015-05-24-rust-traits-for-developer-friendly-libraries.md

 ### So... traits? ###

 The solution to the verbosity problem was obvious after solving my `String` vs. `&str` problem.
 I would define the `with_geo_box` function, and any other such function, to take anything that implements `Into<GeoBox>` rather than just `GeoBox`.
-This means that the full verbose option still works, but allows various shortcuts.
+This means that the full verbose option still works if you want to write it in full, but this approach also allows various shortcuts.

 For example, the verbose example above could be written: